 Steps for a Skin Self-Exam ^

 The best time to do a SSE is after a shower or bath.
-Make sure the room is brightly lit.
+Make sure the room is well lit.
 If you need to, ask a friend or partner to help you with areas that are hard to see.

 - Look at your body-front and back-in the mirror.
 Lift your arms and check your left and right sides.